Gaming

 Rasmus 'Caps’ Borregaard Winther is a mid laner with many names.
 When he has a bad day, he self-deprecatingly switches to ‘Craps’.
 But fans affectionately call him ‘Claps’ when he outplays his opponents.
 He even briefly styled himself as ‘caPs’.
 The Dane became known under the Fnatic organisation until he decided to move to G2 Esports in 2018.

-Now aged 24, with five MVP awards throughout his career and always a smile on his face, this “Baby Faker” will continue on his quest to capture the World Championship.
+Now with multiple MVP awards throughout his career and always a smile on his face, this “Baby Faker” will continue on his quest to capture the World Championship.

 06